yy140/Office-Management/README.md

 ```
 As an office manager
 So that I can find out when a room becomes available
-I would like to receive a text message when a meeting room becomes available again
+I would like to receive a text message whenever a meeting room becomes available again
 ```

 ```
 As an office manager
-So that I can have visibility of how the rooms are being used,
+So that I can have visibility of how the rooms are being used
 I would like to see the name of the meeting and the name of the team that is using the room
 ```